NonAuraticBlue/nonauraticblue.github.io/_posts/2021-06-14-the-university-is-a-factory-three-versions.md

 ---
 layout: post
-title: "The University Is a Factory – Three Versions"
+title: "The university is a factory – three versions"
 tags:
   - Comps
 ---